5 Steps for Defining Your Retirement Drawdown Strategy

-- Use some kind of low interest revolving credit facility that you can tap into and payback – for example a HELOC (Home Equity Line of Credit) or a HECM (Home Equity Conversion Mortgage aka a Reverse Mortgage) line of credit.
+- Use some kind of low interest revolving credit facility that you can tap into and payback – for example a Home Equity Line of Credit (HELOC) or a Home Equity Conversion Mortgage (HECM), also known as a reverse mortgage line of credit.

 It is always interesting to see how other people are planning.
-Here is my retirement drawdown strategy: I’m still under 50 and more on the accumulation side of things and also facing > 10 years of college tuition, but here’s how I look at our situation.
+Here is my retirement drawdown strategy: I’m still under 50 years old and more on the accumulation side of things and also facing more than 10 years of college tuition, but here’s how I look at our situation.

-- Continue to monitor our spending and try to stay as efficient as practicable .
+- Continue to monitor our spending and try to stay as efficient as is practicable .

 - Continue to work hard to make NewRetirement all that it can be and thus more valuable.

-- Continue to try to balance work & life & family & health.
+- Continue to try to balance work and life and family and health.

 - Keep Climbing Mt Tamalpaias on my mountain bike.
-(Plus other stuff like surfing, hiking, soccer, skiing)
+Plus, other stuff like surfing, hiking, soccer, and skiing.

-- Maximize Social Security for myself and my wife by delaying my claim date until 70
+- Maximize Social Security for myself and my wife by delaying my claim date until age 70.

-- Over time shift our investments into income producing, lower volatility, inflation hedged vehicles – ex.
-Commercial real estate
+- Over time, shift our investments into income producing, lower volatility, inflation hedged vehicles.
+For example, commercial real estate.

-- Consider longevity insurance (deferred annuity) and leveraging our home equity (renting & relocating, maybe a HECM line of credit)
+- Consider longevity insurance (deferred annuity) and leveraging our home equity (renting and relocating, maybe a HECM line of credit).